 As God’s all about making things new, He offers us rejuvenation from life’s hardships and worries today.
 Just as God cares for the birds of the air and the flowers of the field, He personally cares about your every care and concern.

-“Cast all your anxiety on Him, for He cares for you.” – 1 Peter 5:7 Although seasons of life change and our lives never seem to calm down, His love never changes.
+RENOVATED THINKING: “Cast all your anxiety on Him, for He cares for you.” – 1 Peter 5:7 Although seasons of life change and our lives never seem to calm down, His love never changes.
 He is our true constant, the one thing we can cling to as a calm in the midst of a storm.
+Just as spring comes every year so do consistently have his peace and comfort.

 What do you feel is weighing you down?
 Where are you in need of renewal and a fresh start?
 Know that He cares for you more than you can possibly fathom and He waits for you to bear all your worries and fears.